lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 - **Change the size of the shape**.
 We'll do this by tracking the mouse's x position and mapping it to size

 - **Send shape data over serial.** Each time either the current shape or size changes, we need to send an update over serial.
-We'll do this using [our web serial class](web-serial.md#our-web-serial-class)
+We'll do this using {% include tlink.html id='communication-web-serial' text='our web serial class' %}#our-web-serial-class

 #### Draw and dynamically resize shape

 We'll build this up piece-by-piece.
 First, we'll focus on the p5.js shape drawing code and then add in web serial.
-Let's start by supporting a single shape type and adding in the resizing via x mouse position (similar to [this part of our previous lesson](p5js-serial.md#make-circle-dynamically-sized)).
+Let's start by supporting a single shape type and adding in the resizing via x mouse position (similar to {% include tlink.html id='communication-p5js-serial' text='this part of our previous lesson' %}#make-circle-dynamically-sized).

 Add in the following top-level variables: